aristanetworks/anta/docs/security-advisory/usage.md

 --8<-- "anta_psirt_help.txt"
 ```

-Provide an inventory and credentials as for NRFU, either with command-line
+Provide an inventory and credentials as you would for NRFU, using either command-line options or the shared ANTA environment variables.
+Then
 select a report format:

 ```bash